Analytical Solutions Consulting Inc.

 2. Implementing Proposed Reforms

-• Overtime Caps: Implement the proposed monthly overtime caps of 57–65 hours to manage workforce performance and prevent exploitation.
-These caps should be enforced through contractual agreements and legislative dictates.
+• Overtime Caps: Implement the proposed monthly overtime caps, for example, 57–65 hours, to manage workforce performance and prevent exploitation.
+These caps should be enforced through contractual agreements, workforce policy, and legislative mandates.

 • Data-Driven Standards: Establish data-driven staffing standards to reconcile budgetary gaps and ensure sustainable staffing levels.
 This includes analyzing the rate of change between budgetary assumptions and actual functional costs.